Hoverbear/rust-education-paper/paper.md

 Best of all, there is active operating system development in Rust.
 There is a project to develop `coreutils` [@coreutils], a kernel [@rust-boot], operating systems [@reenix], and embedded system platforms [@zinc].
 At the time of writing, these projects are young enough that students could even contribute components upstream.

 # Future Work

+There is a considerable amount of research remaining regarding Rust's uses in systems code and programming in the large in general.
+We seek to foster knowledge of the language at the University of Victoria and are working on developing distributed consensus algorithms like Raft and next generation initialization systems in the spirit of OpenRC.

 # References